 If your dog likes to swim, a kayak that allows easy re-entry from the water is essential.
 Look for a wide kayak with low sides and open cockpit.

-Additionally, sit-on-top kayaks are also easier for all parties to climb back aboard after a capsize.
+Additionally, sit-on-top kayaks (more below) are relatively easy for all parties to climb back on board in the event of a capsize.

 Storage space